narengan/cis/waf-custom-rules.md

 # WAF Custom Rules

 Custom WAF Rules, found in the left navigation bar under `Security > Web Application Firewall > Custom rules`.
-WAF Rules Are available on Enterprise plans and are created based on that customer's unique requirements and/or their website's traffic patterns.
+WAF Rules are available on Enterprise plans and are created based on that customer's unique requirements and/or their website's traffic patterns.
 This means that you can ask us to block virtually any combination of characteristics of a request.

 This is to cater for situations where the attacker may be using a specific pattern or user agent and the IBM WAF doesn’t have a rule in place already, that may be targeted specifically for your website's structure and not other customers.
 In these situations, you can create a custom rule for your web property.